Conquest of New France: First Quebec campaign

 As the French retreated, if not completely routed, General Montcalm, on horse, tried to reorganize his troops.
 He suddenly slouched in his saddle.
-He was struct in the back by a musket ball.
+He was struck in the back by a musket ball.
 He was assisted by a couple of officers and hobbled into the city.
 He was taken before a surgeon, who announced Montcalm would not live through the night.
 He died at sunrise on 14 September 1759.
 The battle was over but the fate of Quebec was not certain until the next year.
 The British forced the surrender of the city and took possession within a week but the Navy had to return to England before the river iced over.
 The British had a most difficult winter, mainly because they had destroyed the city during months of siege and bombardment.
 Meanwhile, the French were much more comfortable planning a spring counter assault from warm buildings in Montreal.

 Second Quebec campaign

 The impact of the Battle of the Plains of Abraham, especially the deaths of Montcalm and Wolfe, has sometimes been exaggerated.
 Though a major victory, the epic battle did not, at the time, guarantee success for the British campaign.
 Likewise, though Montcalm's death was a huge blow to French morale, it was not the essential element of defeat.
-The Conquest, simply put, was more than the efforts of two men culminating in one battle.
+The conquest, simply put, was more than the efforts of two men culminating in one battle.
 As Matthew Ward argues, the success of the British Conquest in fact hinged more on the safe arrival of the British relief fleet in May 1760.
 After the Plains of Abraham, the French had regrouped in Montreal under the command of François Gaston de Lévis, leaving the under-supplied British to endure a harsh Canadian winter in a city they had already destroyed.
 Following the battle, on 18 September 1759, the Articles of Capitulation of Quebec was signed between British and French authorities.

 In April 1760, in a final effort to reclaim Quebec City, the French army (now based in Montreal) launched an assault against the British at Sainte-Foy, just outside the walls of Quebec City.
 The battle, in sheer casualties, represented a French victory.
 Ultimately, however, the French were unable to retake Quebec City and were forced to retreat to Montreal.